lubos/lubos/README.md

 Manager.io’s desktop edition is entirely free, providing anyone, anywhere, with accessible accounting software.
 With your help, we can extend its functionality to meet local needs, making it truly universal.

-## How It Works
+## How to Get Started

+1. **Get Familiar with Manager.io**
+   Before diving into development, take some time to explore [Manager.io](https://www.manager.io) to understand how it works and its core features.

+2. **Connect with Local Accountants**
+   Visit our [Manager.io Accountants Directory](https://www.manager.io/accountants) to connect with accountants in your country who are already using Manager.io.
+They can provide insights into the specific functionality needed for local compliance and will serve as your first users and testers.

-1. **Choose Your Integration**
+3. **Plan Your Integration**
-   Decide which feature you’d like to develop for your country.
-Whether it’s payroll, tax, invoicing, or bank feeds, the choice is yours!
+   Decide which feature you’d like to develop for your country based on feedback from accountants.
+Whether it’s payroll, tax, invoicing, or bank feeds, you’ll be creating something that addresses real needs in your market.

-2. **Use Any Technology**
+4. **Use Any Technology**
    Manager.io offers a flexible **API** that allows you to work in the programming language and framework of your choice.
 Find the API documentation [here](https://manager.readme.io/reference) to get started.

-3. **Maintain Ownership**
+5. **Maintain Ownership**
    Each project belongs to the programmer who develops it.
 You can host it on your GitHub account, set your own contribution guidelines, and manage it independently.

-4. **Sponsorship Growth**
+6. **Sponsorship Growth**
    Sponsorships start at **$1,000 USD per month** and can increase as your project proves valuable to a larger user base.
 The more useful and widely adopted your integration becomes, the more support you’ll receive.

 ## Requirements

 While experience with accounting and ERP systems is helpful, it’s not required.
-A willingness to engage with the Manager.io API and a commitment to creating and maintaining a high-quality integration are the primary expectations.
+A willingness to engage with the Manager.io API, reach out to local accountants for feedback, and a commitment to creating and maintaining a high-quality integration are the primary expectations.

 ## Ready to Get Started?